JHenzi/linode-ddns-docker/README.md

 ### Config File Format

-The config file (`data/linode-ddns.conf`) is created by the setup script:
+The config file (`data/linode-ddns.conf`) is created by the setup script or auto-discovered with `./setup.sh --discover`:

 ```bash
 DOMAINS=(